 High-Ceiling Downtown Photo Studio, via Splacer.

 So we were thrilled to partner this time with Splacer, which is basically the AirBnb of venues; instead of booking a space that’s only used for events (and sits empty the rest of the time, which is wasteful), Splacer connects those in need of unique spaces for events to a variety of spaces that are otherwise used for living/creating/projects.
-The variety of spaces available is huge: From private homes and offices to studios, art galleries, factories, garages, backyards, distilleries, churches and outdoor areas too.
+The variety of spaces available is huge: From private homes and offices to studios, art galleries, factories, garages which can be serviced by companies like Chicago Garage Door, backyards, distilleries, churches and outdoor areas too.

 “A space is usually designated for one program—we have living spaces, working spaces, entertainment spaces … worship spaces,” Biran says.
 “We would like to suggest a different way of looking at space.
 Space can be one thing during the day and another thing at night.
 Or one thing during the week and another thing during weekends. … It’s a solution that can take place in many large cities, where people [already] find themselves sharing spaces.”

 Run by two women entrepreneurs, Adi Biran and Lihi Gertsner (that’s them below) started Splacer a few years ago when they were teaching architecture in Tel Aviv.
 So they know spaces, and totally get how our relationship to them is changing.
 Interestingly, the very ideas that Adi and Lihi brought to Splacer’s founding came up in our panel discussion!